 Trials@Home is an IMI (Innovative Medicines Initiative) funded research project that follows a co-creative multi-stakeholder approach where academic partners, Small and Medium-sized Enterprises (SMEs), private foundations, and EFPIA partners will work together with other stakeholders from across the medical, technological, regulatory, ethical and social aspects of DCTs, with a common goal to develop concrete and practical recommendations, and pilot tools supporting widespread acceptance and use of DCTs in Europe.

-The University Medical Center Utrecht and Sanofi are coordinating this €40 million research project which will run for a total of five years.
+The University Medical Center Utrecht and Sanofi are coordinating this €40 million research project which will run for a total of six years and three months (five years and 15 months extension).

 What is IMI? (video)